yuxi-liu-wired/CS-285_fall2022/hw5/submit/cs285/report/experiment log.md

 Theoretical explanation: $\lambda$ is the "temperature" of the advantage-weighting.
 At high $\lambda$, it effectively doesn't care about advantage, meaning that it gives roughly equal weighting to all -- and we end up with uniform random strategy.
 At low $\lambda$, it becomes more greedy.
 At $\lambda \to 0$ limit, we obtain the perfectly maximizing strategy (assuming we have perfect data coverage and perfect convergence).

 However, in practice, the learning curves have no clear relationship with $\lambda$.
-It is not the case that the learning curves are monotonically improving, or degrading, or mono-modal.
+It is not the case that the learning curves are monotonically improving, or degrading, or unimodal.
 I see no simple relationship between the learning curves and $\lambda$ whatsoever.

 ## Part 5: Offline Learning with IQL

 The changes here primarily need to be added to `agents/iql_agent.py` and `critics/iql_critic.py`, and will build on your implementation of AWAC from Part 4.

 ### Eval